ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 }
 ```

-- Read this program *very carefully*, run it a few times with different values
+- Read this program very carefully, run it a few times with different values
   (try `-4`, `42`, and `100`, if you like), and get a feel for what it's doing.
   Especially, think about which values cause which outputs.
 When you're sure
   that you know what the program will do for any output, then continue.

 - Change the program so that it only outputs "Your integer is fairly large"
-  with the integer is greater than 999 (i.e., if the integer is not less than
+  with the integer is greater than or equal to 1000.
-  1000).

 Now we wish to be able to tell the user where their integer is even or odd, in
 addition to whether it is large or small.
 Recall that the modulus operator,